gecio/gecio.github.io/docs/_optimist/guided_tour/step12/index.en.md

 ## Start

-Even though you already created a VM in [Step 7](/optimist/guided_tour/step07/), that VM was not usable as it was not connected to a network, let alone the internet.
+Although you already created a VM in [Step 7](/optimist/guided_tour/step07/), the VM was not usable as it was not connected to a network, let alone the internet.
 Let's create one that you can actually log on to.

 ## Installation

-To create this VM, you add some parameters to the command we used in [Step 7](/optimist/guided_tour/step07/):
+To create this VM, add some parameters to the command we used in [Step 7](/optimist/guided_tour/step07/):

 ```bash
 $ openstack server create BeispielInstanz --flavor m1.small --key-name Beispiel --image "Ubuntu 16.04 Xenial Xerus - Latest" --security-group allow-ssh-from-anywhere --network=BeispielNetzwerk